-Distributions from LNRLP are exposed to foreign currency fluctuations related to royalty revenue, which is denominated and paid in US dollars.
+Certain royalty revenues are exposed to foreign currency fluctuations, which are denominated and paid in US dollars.
 The Corporation does not enter into any derivative contracts to reduce this exposure since the receivable is short-term in nature and the expected receivable amount cannot be predicted reliably.
+A derivative existed at April 30, 2016 and the Corporation elected not to apply hedge accounting.
+As at April 30, 2016, a 10% change in the US dollar to Canadian dollar exchange rate could affect net earnings by approximately \$80,000.